valencik/mastersAPSC/documents/thesis/thesis.md

 At this stage, there is a list association rules relating authors through their use of keywords.
 Most of these rules likely involve authors that have published together.
-However, finding the rules with authors who have not published together would present very interesting information.
+However, finding the rules with authors who have not published together would present interesting information.
 Specifically, a filter is created to return authors who have published using the same keyword in different papers, and have never authored a paper together.

 %- I could make a list of the total coauthors for any given author.